jeorryb/netapp-ansible/Readme.md

 # ansible-netapp
 Ansible modules and playbooks utilizing the Python API in the NetApp Manageability SDK

 This utilizes custom Ansible modules built using the NetApp Manageability SDK (NMSDK).
-The playbooks aid in the provisioning of Clustered Data ONTAP and hopefully entire FlexPods.
+The playbooks aid in the provisioning and management of Clustered Data ONTAP and hopefully entire FlexPods.

 ## Dependencies